-- Continue negotiate for all opened parcels. - Make offers on the two parcels for which appraisals have been completed. - Continue to work with project team to identify and analyze new potential parcels.
+- Negotiate for open parcels. - Make offers on the parcel for which appraisals have been completed. - Work with project team to continue to identify and analyze new potential parcels. - Map newly identified parcels.

 15.0 THIRD PARTY AGREEMENTS

 Third-party coordination is necessary for work impacting public infrastructure, utilities, ROW acquisitions, and others.
 Table 15-1 below outlines the status of necessary agreements for the PCEP.